ncatlab/nlab-content/pages/17344.md

 +-- {: .proof}
 ###### Proof

-The first statement follows directly from  the definition of stable weak equivalences, since weak equivalences become isomorphisms in the [[homotopy category of a model category|homotopy category]].
+The first statement follows directly from  the definition of stable weak equivalences, since weak equivalences become isomorphisms in the [[homotopy category of a model category|homotopy category]] ([thm.](Introduction+to+Stable+homotopy+theory+--+P#UniversalPropertyOfHomotopyCategoryOfAModelCategory)).

 For the second statement, let $f \colon X \to Y$ be a stable weak equivalence between [[Omega-spectra]].
 Then by definition, in particular